-Assaulting an enforcement officer §114 StGB
+Assaulting an enforcement officer

 Any allegedly violent movement towards the other person's body, e.g. pushing, hitting or kicking, can be regarded as assault.
 Neither § 113 StGB nor § 114 StGB require pain or injury in order to be considered an assault.
-According to the text of the law, such "assaults" are punishable by at least three months probation or imprisonment, which, if they are at the lower end, can be converted back into fines.
+According to the text of the law, such ässaultsäre punishable by at least three months probation or imprisonment, which, if they are at the lower end, can be converted back into fines.
 Since the tightening of this law in 2017, the jurisprudence on this has also become tougher.
 Pre-trial detention is imposed every now and then on the charge.
+In the past, there have also been cases where activists have remanded in pre-trial custody in the context of this accusation linked with ID refusal.
 If the accusation is considered proven, suspended sentences usually result.
-This means that especially when flowing through police lines or in other situations where you come very close to police officers, you should be careful about the movements you make towards the bodies of police officers and think about whether you really want to do that.
+This means that especially when flowing through police lines or in other situations where you come very close to police officers, you should be careful about the movements you make towards the bodies of police officers.